JetBrains/kotlin-web-site/pages/docs/reference/coroutines.md

 </div>

-Run the code above to see that if we print the first three elements, the numbers are interleaved with the `STEP`s the generating loop.
+Running the code above prints the first three elements.
+The numbers are interleaved with `STEP`s in the generating loop.
 This means that the computation is lazy indeed.
 To print `1` we only execute until the first `yield(i)`, and print `START` along the way.
 Then, to print `2` we need to proceed to the next `yield(i)`, and this prints `STEP`.
 Same for `3`.
 And the next `STEP` never gets printed (as well as `END`), because we never requested further elements of the sequence.

 To yield a collection (or sequence) of values at once, the `yieldAll()` function is available: